 For these pink ice cubes, we used a dried hibiscus flower.
-Hibiscus flower is a large, beautiful flower that grow in the tropical climates.
-Not only do that create the most beautiful color of pink, they have been widely used for health since the Egyptians!
+Hibiscus flower is a large, beautiful flower that grows in the tropical climates.
+Not only does that create the most beautiful color of pink, but they have also been widely used for health since the Egyptians!
 They’re also packed with antioxidants and vitamins.
 Wouldn’t you take this over chemical dye any day?!
 You can get hibiscus flowers at grocery stores or online.
 They’re usually sold in those giant bins where you can grab how much you need.
 Also any Latin grocery store has them too.

 Boil the water and the flowers, then let them simmer.
 The color will quickly become a beautiful shade of pink!
 It’s important to not add too many flowers, as it will make the ice cubes so dark and a little sticky when they freeze.

-Another quick tip, once the water has cooled to just luke warm, pour it into a bow with a spout.
-It makes it much easier to then poor into the ice cube tray.
+Another quick tip, once the water has cooled to just lukewarm, pour it into a bow with a spout.
+It makes it much easier to than pour into the ice cube tray.
 I have used these 1.5″ ice cubes trays over and over!
 I have 4 trays so I can make many ice cubes at once.
 Of course, you can use whatever you like, even shapes!

 Look at the vibrants shade of pink?!
 Can you believe that’s all from a hibiscus flower?
 It so beautiful in a cocktail too.
 You can add them to a Gin + Tonic or a summer punch!
 They don’t have much flavor so they’re purely just for color and fun!

 Let us know if you make these!
 I can’t wait to see your pictures!
 Please share with us on social @sugarandcharm!

 - 5 cups water